eclipse-vertx/vert.x/core_manual_ruby.md

 This block will then be called when the close has fully completed.

+    server.close do |err|
-    server.close { puts 'The server is now fully closed.' }
+       puts 'The server is now fully closed.' if !err end

 In most cases you don't need to close a net server explicitly since vert.x will close them for you when the verticle stops.